rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 _If Turing could not get it right, what chance do we have?_[^scott]

 [^scott]:  “If Turing could not get it right, what chance do we have?”- is a phrase I remember from a Dana Scott lecture.
-The bugs were only discovered during the actual implementation work ([Alan Turing](https://blog.wolframalpha.com/2010/06/23/happy-birthday-alan-turing/)).
-Church's [take on undecidability](https://plato.stanford.edu/entries/church/supplementA.html) followed shortly after Turing's.
+The bugs were only discovered during the actual implementation work (see [_add_blank_target Alan Turing](https://blog.wolframalpha.com/2010/06/23/happy-birthday-alan-turing/)).
+Church's [_add_blank_target take on undecidability](https://plato.stanford.edu/entries/church/supplementA.html) followed shortly after Turing's.
 As far as I know nobody found any issues with it (even if untyped lambda calculus is rather unrully and the topic itself was hotly debated).

 Static compilation can prevent a lot of trivial errors and hopefully the prevented list will grow, but that list is not exhaustive.